Vertical Man: Promotion, release and reception

 Vertical Man was released on 16 June in the US, (Note: US Mercury 314,558,400-2) with "La De Da" released as a single on 20 July (Note: US Mercury MELP 195) before being withdrawn a week later.
 Those who pre-ordered the album with Best Buy were given a three-track bonus CD of material not included on the album.
 Starr also arranged for a digipak edition—limited to 100,000 copies—to be released.
 The German version of the album included the bonus track "Mr. Double-It-Up", while the Japanese edition contained "Mr. Double-It-Up" and "Everyday".
 Attendees at the Beatlefest convention who had pre-ordered the album were given a 7" single of "La De Da", which included a non-album track "Everyday" as the B-side.
+"King of Broken Hearts" was released as a promotional single in 1998.

 Vertical Man received average reviews and reached No. 61 in the US.
 The album was then released in the UK on 3 August, where it bubbled below the official Top 75, reaching No. 85 there, after having sold 2,000 copies.

 Within the album's week of release, Starr held an online chat with fans.
 A tour followed the release of the album, although Starr said the tour was not only to promote the album: "I don't really ever want to do the two hours where it's just me.
 I like the mixture of the All-Stars because it's so much fun."
 On 5 April 1999, Hudson and Gordon made a single edit version of "La De Da", which Starr approved on 9 June.
 Nearly a month later, on 4 July, the single edit aired for the first time on British airwaves, thanks to The Chart Show.